logikum/md-web-site/contents/en/histories/henry-vi-part-iii.md

 Henry prophesies Richard’s career of villainy and his future notoriety.
 However, King Edward’s wife has just given birth to a son, the future King, Edward V of England, and the play ends here.

+#### Dramatis personae

+KING HENRY, the Sixth.

+EDWARD, PRINCE OF WALES, his son.

+KING LEWIS XI, King of France.

+DUKE OF SOMERSET

+DUKE OF EXETER

+EARL OF OXFORD

+EARL OF NORTHUMBERLAND

+EARL OF WESTMORELAND

+LORD CLIFFORD

+RICHARD PLANTAGENET, Duke of York.

+EDWARD Earl of March, afterwards King Edward IV,
+EDMUND, Earl of Rutland,
+GEORGE, afterwards Duke of Clarence,
+RICHARD, afterwards Duke of Gloucester, his sons.

+DUKE OF NORFOLK

+MARQUESS OF MONTAGUE

+EARL OF WARWICK

+EARL OF PEMBROKE

+LORD HASTINGS

+LORD STAFFORD

+SIR JOHN MORTIMER,
+SIR HUGH MORTIMER, uncles to the Duke of York.

+HENRY, Earl of Richmond, a youth

+LORD RIVERS, brother to Lady Grey.

+SIR WILLIAM STANLEY

+SIR JOHN MONTGOMERY

+SIR JOHN SOMERVILLE

+Tutor to Rutland.

+Mayor of York.

+Lieutenant of the Tower.

+A nobleman.

+Two keepers.

+A huntsman.

+A son that has killed his father.

+A father that has killed his son.

+QUEEN MARGARET

+LADY GREY, afterwards Queen to Edward IV.

+BONA, sister to the French Queen.

+Soldiers, attendants, messengers, watchmen, &c.